MarioniLab/geneBasisR/README.md

 `geneBasisR` is a package that:

-a.
-Selects an optimal targeted gene panel (based on scRNA-seq data) as a function of designated number of genes.
+- Selects an optimal targeted gene panel (based on scRNA-seq data) as a function of designated number of genes.

-b.
-Provides evaluation of any selected gene panel on -cell type/-cell and -gene levels.
+- Provides evaluation of any selected gene panel on -cell type/-cell and -gene levels.

 For greater details on the method, please read our paper: .
 Also, explore vignette and tutorials to get a better grasp on the package and its functions.